Deduplication

 The deduplication system runs each shard through a hashing algorithm, such as SHA-1, SHA-2, or SHA-256, which creates a cryptographic alpha-numeric (referred to as a hash) for the shard.
 The value of that hash is then checked against a hash table or hash database to see if it’s ever been seen before.
 If it has never been seen before, the new shard is written to storage and the hash is added to the hash table/database; if not, it is discarded and an additional reference added to the hash table/database.

-What are the benefits of deduplication?
+What are the benefits of deduplication in data backup?

 Imagine how many times you make a tiny change to a document.
 An incremental backup will back up the entire file, even though you may have changed only one byte.
 Every critical business asset has the potential to hold duplicate data.
 In many organizations, up to 80 percent of corporate data is duplicate.

 A customer using target deduplication (also called target-side deduplication), where the deduplication process runs inside a storage system once the native data is stored there, can save a lot of money on storage, cooling, floor space, and maintenance.
-A customer using source deduplication (also called source-side deduplication, or client-side deduplication), where redundant is identified at the source before being sent across the network, can save money both on storage and network bandwidth.
+A customer using source deduplication (also called source-side deduplication, or client-side deduplication), where redundancy is identified at the source before being sent across the network, can save money both on storage and network bandwidth.
 This is because the redundant segments of data are identified before being transmitted.

 Source deduplication works very well with cloud storage and can improve backup speed notably.
 By reducing the amount of data and network bandwidth backup processes demand, deduplication streamlines the backup and recovery process.
 To decide when to use deduplication, consider if your business could benefit from these improvements.